NEONScience/NEON-Data-Skills/index.md

 Tags: []
 image:
   feature: texture-feature-07.png
-  credit: NEON
+  credit: National Ecological Observatory Network (NEON)
   creditlink: http://www.neoninc.org
 ---

-Welcome!
-This site contains activities that teach core programming and data literacy skills and knowledge.
-It highlights data collected by the National Ecological Observatory Network, a project funded by the NSF.
-If you have ideas for other topics, please get in touch via any of the links on the left hand side of this page!
+##Welcome to the NEON #WorkWithData Portal!

+This site contains data lessons, background materials and other resources that support working with large spatio-temporal datasets, like those offered by the <a href="http://www.neoninc.org" target="_blank">NEON project</a>.
+We welcome any comments and feedback that you have and also materials that support or expand upon what's available on this site!.